Changissnz/nu_merchant_principal/README.md

 only two aspects to discuss for this one scope:
 - "accurate" initial processing of the external phenomenon via granted senses;
-- accurate recollection of the initial procession into active cognition.
+- accurate recollection of the initial processing into active cognition.

 There does not appear to be a universal formula or set of